Board of Directors

 Alvarado graduated from the USC Price School of Public Policy with a bachelor’s degree in public policy & administration.
 He is also a graduate of the Southern California Leadership Network Class XIV.

-As one of the top leading female negotiation experts in the U.S. and Latin America, Dr. Davidds has trained and consulted thousands of corporate leaders in over 200 blue chip companies throughout 22 countries in the art and skill of negotiation.
+As one of the top female negotiation experts in the U.S. and Latin America, Davidds has trained and consulted thousands of corporate leaders in over 200 blue chip companies throughout 22 countries.
 Her clients have ranged from senior judges to tribal leaders, from unionized prison guards to accountants, and from public officials to diplomatic trainees.
-Her practical experience includes a wide range of public and private sector efforts in Brazil, Columbia, Argentina, England, France, Spain, South Africa and the U.S. She has helped lead intervention and assistance programs to disputing parties and has advised corporate, non-profit and governmental teams on how to prepare for important negotiations.
-Dr. Davidds fourth best-selling book, YOUR OWN TERMS: A Women’s Guide To Taking Charge Of Any Negotiation is the core curriculum for the University of California San Diego’s Rady School of Management Executive Education Women’s Leadership and Negotiation Certificate Program.
+Her practical experience includes a wide range of public and private sector efforts in Brazil, Columbia, Argentina, England, France, Spain, South Africa and the U.S. She has also helped lead intervention and assistance programs for disputing parties and advised corporate, nonprofit and governmental teams on how to prepare for important negotiations.
+Her fourth bestselling book, YOUR OWN TERMS: A Women’s Guide To Taking Charge Of Any Negotiation, is part of the core curriculum for the University of California San Diego Rady School of Management’s Executive Education Women’s Leadership and Negotiation Certificate Program.

-Dr. Davidds Executive, Entrepreneur and Millennial programs have impacted and transformed the lives and careers of over 5,000 professional women worldwide.
-A graduate of the University of Southern California (USC) with a degree in business entrepreneurship, Dr. Davidds went on to receive her master’s degree in women studies and her doctorate degree in organizational psychology.
+In addition, Davidds’ executive, entrepreneur and millennial programs have impacted and transformed the lives and careers of more than 5,000 professional women worldwide.
+A USC Marshall School of Business graduate with a degree in business entrepreneurship, Davidds went on to receive her master’s degree in women studies and her doctorate in organizational psychology.
 In 2013, she developed and launched the first Multicultural Women Executive Leadership Program in partnership with the USC Marshall School of Business.

-Campa is the Vice President of Sales for M Chemical Co., a privately-owned manufacturer and distributor of specialty chemicals.
-His focus is to work with chemists to formulate different compounds to meet the needs of a wide range of industries including the Aerospace, Pharmaceutical, Consumer Electronics and Military sectors.
+Luis Campa is the vice president of sales for M Chemical Co., a privately-owned manufacturer and distributor of specialty chemicals.
+He works with chemists to formulate different compounds to meet the needs of a wide range of industries, including the aerospace, pharmaceutical, consumer electronics and military sectors.

-In his free time, he enjoys hosting tailgates at USC football games, training in Japanese Jujitsu, attending concerts and traveling.
+In his free time, Campa enjoys hosting USC football game tailgates, training in Japanese Jujitsu, attending concerts and traveling.

 Ismael Bautista ’03